comprobo25/comprobo25.github.io/assignments/final_project.md

 ### Deltas from Previous Projects

-* A bit longer in duration - about 5 weeks (not including the Thanksgiving break) versus 2.5-3 weeks for the longest projects we've done thus far.
+* A bit longer in duration - about 4 weeks (not including the Thanksgiving break) versus 2.5-3 weeks for the longest projects we've done thus far.
 * There will be more opportunities to create compelling visuals and text that can become a part of your professional portfolio (see Website / Blog section).
-* You will set your own learning goals and craft a suitable assessment plan (see the [YOGA](#yoga) section).
+* You will have more control over the topic of the project and thus be able to address your learning goals (YOGA) more directly.

 ## Learning Objectives